Morwenn/poplar-heap/README.md

 ```

 The function `is_heap_until` can implemented by checking for every element whether it is bigger than the roots of both
-of its subpoplar when said element has subpoplars.
+of its subpoplars when said element has subpoplars.
 By checking it from first to last element we ensure that the any
 element prior the current one is already part of a poplar heap, so we only need to check one level each time instead of
 recursively checking every time that the poplar property holds for every level of a poplar.
 This makes for a sweet O(n)
 algorithm that can be made to use only O(1) space by adapting the previous `make_heap` algorithm: